dougeby/IntuneDocs/intune/troubleshoot-device-enrollment-in-intune.md

 ### Android certificate issues

 **Issue**: Users receive the following message on their device:
-*You cannot sign in because your device is missing a required certificate.*
+*You can't sign in because your device is missing a required certificate.*

 **Resolution 1**: